-- (ii) To review the following and report to the Board: (Cont'd.) - (e) The quarterly and annual results of the Company prior to presentation for approval to the Board of Directors.
-The Audit Committee also reviews the disclosure in the Directors' Report on the manner standards specified in Bank Negara Malaysia's policy document on Corporate Governance [ref.
-BNM/RH/PD 029-9] are complied with and the extent guidance stated therein are adopted. - (f) The propriety of any related party transaction and conflicts of interest situation that may arise within the Company, including any transaction, procedure or course of conduct that may raise questions of management integrity. - (iii) To prepare the Report of the Audit Committee for submission to Bank Negara Malaysia, not later than 31 January of each year covering the composition of the Committee, number of meetings held and attendance thereon, as well as the activities undertaken by the Audit Committee and Internal Audit function during the year. - (iv) To perform any other work required or empowered by statutory legislation or guidelines issued by the relevant government or regulatory authorities.
+- (iii) To prepare the Report of the Audit Committee for submission to BNM, not later than 31 January of each year covering the composition of the Committee, number of meetings held and attendance thereon, as well as the activities undertaken by the Audit Committee and Internal Audit function during the year. - (iv) To perform any other work required or empowered by statutory legislation or guidelines issued by the relevant government or regulatory authorities.